awsdocs/amazon-s3-userguide/doc_source/access-analyzer.md

 ## Reviewing and changing bucket access<a name="changing-bucket-access"></a>

-If you did not intend to grant access to the public or other AWS accounts, including accounts outside of your organization, you can modify the bucket ACL, bucket policy, or access point policy to remove the access to the bucket\.
+If you did not intend to grant access to the public or other AWS accounts, including accounts outside of your organization, you can modify the bucket ACL, bucket policy, the Multi\-Region Access Point policy, or the access point policy to remove the access to the bucket\.
 The **Shared through** column shows all sources of bucket access: bucket policy, bucket ACL, and/or access point policy\.
+Multi\-Region Access Points are reflected under access points\.

-**To review and change a bucket policy, a bucket ACL, or an access point policy**
+**To review and change a bucket policy, a bucket ACL, a Multi\-Region Access Point, or an access point policy**

 1. Open the Amazon S3 console at [https://console\.aws\.amazon\.com/s3/](https://console.aws.amazon.com/s3/)\.

 1. In the navigation pane, choose **Access analyzer for S3**\.

-1. To see whether public access or shared access is granted through a bucket policy, a bucket ACL, or an access point policy, look in the **Shared through** column\.
+1. To see whether public access or shared access is granted through a bucket policy, a bucket ACL, a Multi\-Region Access Point policy, or an access point policy, look in the **Shared through** column\.

-1. Under **Buckets**, choose the name of the bucket with the bucket policy, bucket ACL, or access point policy that you want to change or review\.
+1. Under **Buckets**, choose the name of the bucket with the bucket policy, bucket ACL, Multi\-Region Access Point policy, or access point policy that you want to change or review\.

 1. If you want to change or view a bucket ACL: